en1passant/NoMap/README.md

 - **Network Intel:** Instant retrieval of Local IP, Public IP, and Default Gateway.
 - **Validated Accuracy:** Scanning logic verified against industry-standard `nmap`.
 - **Identity Protection:** Easy check for your digital footprint and VPN status.

+🛡️ Educational Purposes
+This tool is created for Educational Purposes Only.
+Please use it responsibly and only on networks/systems you have permission to test.
+Developed by: en1passant

 ## 🛠️ Installation
 ```bash